Balazs-Lab/Escapability/README.md

     conda env create -f environment.yml

 For the Escape Pipeline, once the initial environment is set up, the CodonCaller software will need to be installed.
-Activate the conda environment and install the CodonCaller software:
+Activate the Conda environment and install the CodonCaller software:

     conda activate viral_escape
     cd /path/to/CodonCaller